openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

 submission was inappropriately or inadequately graded by peers, or if there are not enough peer reviewers to complete the required number of peer assessments.

-Submitting an override assessment has the following results.
+Submitting an override assessment has the following results:

 * The score that you give a learner in an override assessment overrides scores from any other assessment type in the assignment.